jamesdbrock/hffix/README.md

 implementations of the protocol to use the first field as a "delimiter" indicating a new repeating group entry.
 The first field listed after the NoXXX, then becomes conditionally required if the NoXXX field is greater than zero.</blockquote>

+The beginning of each Repeating Group is marked by a field with a &ldquo;NoXXX&rdquo; field.
+By convention, Repeating Groups are usually located at the end of the message, so the end of the message marks the end of the Repeating Group.
+In this example we assume that the convention holds, and the repeating group is at the end of the message.
+If the repeating group were not at the end of the message then we'd have to pay attention to the value of the &ldquo;NoXXX&ldquo; fields, which is left as an exercise for the reader.

 This is an example of iterating over the nested Repeating Groups when reading a *Mass Quote* message.
 The *Mass Quote* message has *QuoteSet* Repeating Groups, and nested inside those groups are *QuoteEntry* Repeating Groups, see *fix-42-with_errata_20010501.pdf* page 52.